CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization: Architectural Strategies

 \section{Architectural Strategies}

 This section provides a detailed discussion of the architectural strategies developed before \texttt{CosmoUiT}, along with their model summaries, corresponding results, and metric scores.
 We initially experimented with CosmoViT and CosmoUNet, training and evaluating them alongside CosmoUiT on input–output pairs of resolution $48^3$.
-For consistency, all models were trained for $100$ epochs with a batch size of $16$ on an NVIDIA RTX A4000 16GB GPU.
-Core architectural components such as patch size, activation functions, embedding dimensions, number of feature maps, and attention heads (if any) were kept fixed across all variants.
-This setup enabled a fair comparison without excessive resource consumption, though the training duration varied depending on the complexity of each model.
+For consistency, all models were trained for $100$ epochs with a batch size of $16$ on an NVIDIA RTX A4000 GPU with 16GB of memory.
+Core architectural components, such as patch size, activation functions, embedding dimensions, the number of feature maps, and the number of attention heads (if any), were kept fixed across all variants.
+This setup enabled a fair comparison without excessive resource consumption, though training time varied with model complexity.
 Based on validation metrics, CosmoUiT demonstrated the most consistent results across different parameter combinations.
 Insights from these comparisons guided the design of the final architecture, where the resolution of the fields was increased from $48^3$ to $96^3$, referred to as CosmoUiT.